 Training Topics:

-- Password Management: Implement strong password practices.
+- Password Management: Implement strong password practices

 Monitoring and Analyzing Website Traffic